Lisa Fowler: 2019–2020

+2023

+In July 2023, Lisa returns to Walford with Peggy, having become her legal guardian due to Louise's "uncontrollable behaviour" as a result of Keanu's affair with Sharon.
+She refuses to let Keanu see Peggy unless he gives her large amounts of money for maintenance; these demands continue, and after various arguments with Phil and his fiancée Kat Slater (Jessie Wallace), it is then discovered that Lisa has been lying about Louise, and has been using the money to fund a gambling addiction.
+Keanu then breaks into Phil's safe and steals money from him to hand over to Lisa.

+Phil discovers his money is missing and assumes it was Lisa.
+Kat calls the police; Lisa is arrested and held for questioning.
+Before Lisa is released, Keanu confesses to Phil that it was him who stole the money because Lisa was blackmailing him.
+Sharon discovers Lisa has a gambling problem, and tells Phil.
+Phil then refuses to hand over Peggy until Lisa gets her act together.
+A destitute Lisa is found sleeping on the square bench by Sharon, who invites her to stay with her for a couple of nights.

+Sharon and Keanu have a row over these arrangements; Keanu then sees Lisa's bag, and hides her and Peggy's passports so that they will miss the flight back to Portugal the following day.
+Lisa searches Sharon's house, and furiously accuses Keanu of sabotage.
+With the help of Sharon and Martin Fowler (James Bye), Lisa finds the passports, and secretly orders a taxi to the airport.
+Keanu then realises Lisa is leaving with Peggy, and chases after the taxi, desperately watching on as Lisa departs with Peggy for Portugal.

 Reception

 In 2002, a survey done by Whitaker's revealed that 11% of British people questioned could not name a single world leader, but nearly half could list five characters in EastEnders.
 Most named was Phil Mitchell (44%), followed by Mark Fowler (40%), Pauline Fowler (30%), Peggy Mitchell (28%) and Lisa Fowler (24%).Daily Mirror television critic Ian Hyland has described Lisa as miserable, suggesting in 2002 that she was "red-hot favourite to take over [Pauline Fowler's] misery mantle."
 Jamie McCallum from The Guardian mocked the character and her relationship with Phil in 2000, stating, "We should, however, pay tribute to Lisa.
 This was the latest in a string of gripping dilemmas, including Should I Date Phil?, Should I Shag Phil? and Should I Give Birth to a Descendant of Phil?
 For one who spends so much time deliberating, that girl makes a lot of duff decisions."